Duke-EJ-Lab/CAFOs-DisproportionateExposure/README.md

 ## Data Analysis:
-- To smooth the plots, we use moving average calculation to average the points at nearby income levels for each income.
-All codes regarding exposure plots need to use MATLAB codes func_SampleDraw.m, func_MA_CAFO.m, and func_CI95.m.
+* To smooth the plots, we use moving average calculation to average the points at nearby income levels for each income.
+All code used to build exposure plots references the MATLAB files `func_SampleDraw.m`, `func_MA_CAFO.m`, and `func_CI95.m`.
-- Folder https://github.com/Duke-EJ-Lab/CAFOs-EJ/tree/main/codes/Data%20Analysis/1_ExposurePlots plots the hog/poultry exposure for each race.
+* The `1_ExposurePlots` folder contains code to plot the hog/poultry exposure for each race.
-- Folder https://github.com/Duke-EJ-Lab/CAFOs-EJ/tree/main/codes/Data%20Analysis/2_ExposureDiff plots the exposure difference between Black and white, and Hispanics and white.
+* The `2_ExposureDiff` folder contains code that plots the exposure difference for black, hispanic and white populations.
-- Folder https://github.com/Duke-EJ-Lab/CAFOs-EJ/tree/main/codes/Data%20Analysis/3_BivariateProbit runs the bivariate probit.
+* The `3_BivariateProbit` folder runs the bivariate probit code.